1. Home

 My electric bill is $290/mo

-Encompassing many different types of products, the term “BIPV” can be used to describe any integrated building materials or feature (i.e. the roof tiles, siding, or windows) that also generates photovoltaic solar electricity.
+The term BIPV can be used to describe any integrated building materials or feature (i.e. the roof tiles, siding, or windows) that also generates photovoltaic solar electricity.

-With many different BIPV products available now and in the future, the technology has a tremendous amount of potential to redefine sustainable building practices for residential homes, small businesses, towering skyscrapers, sports stadiums, and everything in between.
+With many different BIPV products available now and in the future, the technology has a tremendous amount of potential to redefine sustainable building practices and clean energy production for residential homes, small businesses, towering skyscrapers, sports stadiums, and everything in between.

 Pros and Cons of BIPV

-For a detailed analysis of BIPV’s benefits, pros, and cons, you may find this resource from the Department of Energy to be helpful.
-In short, here is a quick look at the main opportunities and challenges that building integrated PV technologies face today:
+For a detailed analysis of BIPV’s benefits, pros, and cons, you may findthis resource from the Department of Energy to be helpful.
+In short, here is a quick look at the main opportunities and challenges building integrated solar technologies face today.

 Opportunities Challenges